Key takeaways

 Contact us

-If you have any questions or concerns related to ESG and the impact on manufacturing, please contact please contact our Global ESG services team.
+If you have any questions or concerns related to ESG and the impact on manufacturing, please contact our Global ESG services team.